boothresearch/git-basics/README.md

     If you jump to a commit like this, you'll be in a "detached" state — i.e., not on any branch.
 This is okay for browsing, but it's best not to make any changes.

     If you want to start a new branch from this point, though, that's perfectly fine — I do that all the time when I decide I want to try a new approach.
 Just `git checkout -b new-branch-name` as usual.

- 1. When you're ready to send your work back to GitHub.com from your local machine:
+ 1. When you're ready to send the work you've done on a branch back to GitHub.com:

     ```
     git push
     ```

-    The very first time you `push` to a branch, it may ask you to do something like:
+    - The very first time you `push` to a branch, it may ask you to do something like:

         ```
         git push --set-upstream origin your-branch-name
         ```
+    - The very first time you `push` from Gitpod, it may ask you to give it permission to do so from GitHub.
+Go ahead and do so.

- 1. To retrieve the freshest version from GitHub.com, in case there have been any updates:
+ 1. To retrieve the freshest version of the branch you're on from GitHub.com, in case there have been any updates:

     ```
     git pull